Lappet: On episcopal mitres

-On the papal tiara
+On the Papal tiara

-Since early mediæval times each papal tiara has included two lappets.
-Their origins remain a mystery, though they are obviously an imitation of the lappets on the bishop's mitre.
-It has been speculated that lappets first were added to papal tiaras as a form of sweatband, with inner cloth being used to prevent popes from sweating too heavily during papal ceremonial in hot Roman summers.
+Since early mediæval times each Papal tiara has included two lappets.
+Their origins remain a mystery, though they are obviously an imitation of the lappets of an episcopal mitre.
+It has been speculated that lappets first were added to Papal tiaras as a form of sweatband, with inner cloth being used to prevent the wearer from sweating too heavily during Papal ceremonies in hot Roman summers.

-The two lappets (caudæ, literally "tails") at the back of the tiara are first seen in the pictures and sculpture in the thirteenth century, but were undoubtedly customary before this.
-They were black in color, as is evident both from the monumental remains and from the inventories, and this color was retained even into the fifteenth century.
+The two lappets (caudæ, literally "tails") at the back of the tiara are first seen in pictures and sculpture of the thirteenth century, but were undoubtedly customary before this.
+They were black, as is evident from monuments and inventories, and this color was retained into the fifteenth century.

-Papal lappets on tiaras came to be highly decorated, with intricate stitching in gold thread.
-Often a pope who either commissioned a tiara, received it as a gift, or who had it remodelled for their usage, had their coat of arms stitched on to the lappets.
-Many later papal lappets were made of embroidered silk and used lace.
+Lappets on the tiara came to be highly decorated with intricate stitching in gold thread.
+Often a pope who commissioned a tiara, received one as a gift, or had one remodeled for his use had his coat of arms stitched on the lappets.
+Many later lappets were made of embroidered silk and had lace.

-The last tiara to be used for a coronation, created for Pope Paul VI in 1963, also contained lappets.
+The last Papal tiara worn for a Papal coronation and created for Pope Saint Paul VI in 1963 also had lappets.